 Building Type: Detached house Number of Storeys: Single storey Smoke detectors: 2 fitted, but not tested IMPORTANT NOTE - The adequacy and testing of smoke detectors is outside the scope of this standard inspection and report.
 Accordingly, it is strongly recommended that a further inspection be undertaken by a suitably qualified person.
-Siting of the building: Not Applicable Gradient: The land is sloping Site drainage: The site appears to be reasonably drained, however some areas, as Not Applicable Access: Occupancy status: Occupied Furnished: Fully furnished Strata or company title properties: No Orientation of the property: The facade of the building faces east Note.
+Siting of the building: Not Applicable Gradient: The land is relatively steep Site drainage: The site appears to be poorly drained in areas as stated in the report.
+Not Applicable Access: Occupancy status: Occupied Furnished: Fully furnished Strata or company title properties: No Orientation of the property: The facade of the building faces west Note.
 For the purpose of this report the façade of the building contains the main entrance door.
-Weather conditions: Dry
+Weather conditions: Overcast & Mild Drizzle